jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 {% include photo.html img="/my-story/pictures/w18/5.JPG" size="60%" caption="MLH Hackathon stickers I collected." %}

 Job hunting was also very stressful.
 I had the most interviews up until my WaterlooWorks career in the main round with 4 interviews.
 I felt really good about one of my interviews in main round.
-I had relevant experience and solved their question.
+I had relevant experience and solved their question with ease.
+I had a great chat with the interviewer afterwards.
 Unfortunately I got ranked and moved to continuous round with 3 not ranked and 1 ranked.

 I had 9 interviews total in continuous round.

 One company interviewed me and did not ask me a coding question it was all behavioural stuff.
-Up into this point not only had no company given me an offer but I was feeling nervous would I even get a developer job (as a 3A student).
+Up into this point not only had no company given me an offer but I was feeling nervous that I wouldn't even get a developer job (as a 3A student).
 I was applying externally and trying to find other avenues as well since WaterlooWorks wasn't looking good.
-They ended up giving me an offer on WaterlooWorks in continuous round.
-I was skeptical of the job and decided to rank it a 4 (by not giving it a 1, someone who was ranked giving it a 1 means they got the job).
+That company ended up giving me an offer on WaterlooWorks in continuous round.

+I was skeptical of the job (since their interview didn't wow me) and decided to rank it a 4 (by not giving it a 1, someone who was ranked giving it a 1 means they got the job).
 I was not matched with the job.
-After this decision many people were stating that me throwing away the only offer.
+After this decision many people were stating that I was throwing away the only offer I had and I was crazy.
 I had around 6 interviews up until that point that were all rejections and it did seem crazy to throw away the only offer.
 Personally, I felt that the job did not nearly impress me in the same way an interview should have a company be impressed by you.
 So I rejected them.

 I always tried to abide by two principles:
-- never gamble more than you can handle (relating to your ability to handle stress)
+1. Never gamble more than you can handle (relating to your ability to handle stress)
-- gamble when you get the chance and always bet on your abilities to do something remarkable (akin to Murphy's law)
+2. Gamble when you get the chance and always bet on your abilities to do something remarkable

-I have the belief that you need to put in work and dedicate your time to continuously improving yourself to challenge what you can accomplish.
+I have the belief that you need to put in work and dedicate your time to continuously improving yourself.
+That way you challenge what you can accomplish.
 In this case I got lucky, and I gambled.
 Sometimes it doesn't work out this way.
 And when people ask sometimes how it happened, I guess I was willing to take risks.
 It was incredibly difficult though after tossing out the only offer I had **AND THEN** go back to failing interviews in WaterlooWorks for jobs I wanted.
 You feel incredible remorse after that.

-A later week, 200 people applied for Okta soft eng intern position on WaterlooWorks.
+Days before the start of exam period, 200 people applied for Okta soft eng intern position on WaterlooWorks in continuous round.
 They interviewed 3 people.
 The interview was 3 hours long.
-It was filled with technical rounds and behavioural questions.
+It was filled with technical rounds, behavioural questions, and talking to the manager.
 Two days before exams I got the offer from Okta.
 That is how late in continuous round I found the job.
 And with that, I secured my first ever developer internship.

 ## Spring 2018 (Work Term 3)

 {% include photo.html img="/my-story/pictures/s18/1.JPG" size="60%" caption="Okta office" %}

 This term I worked at Okta in Toronto.
 This was a great experience as my first developer job.
-Okta in Toronto was an unbelievable place to work at compared to previous co-ops in terms of the development environment, my role in the development team, and the overall perks and intern program.
-I won their intern hackathon and won their smash 4 tournament.
-Small feats but still tons of fun during the internship.
+Okta in Toronto was an unbelievable place to work at compared to previous co-ops in terms of the development environment, my role in the development team, perks (lunch Monday, Wednesday, Friday), and intern program.
+I participated in their events and won their intern hackathon and won their smash 4 tournament.
+Small feats but I had tons of fun during the internship.

 {% include photo2.html img1="/my-story/pictures/s18/12.JPG" img2="/my-story/pictures/s18/13.JPG" caption="Okta office event at Blue Jay's game and us in the (old) office." %}